quidscio/mirage335KernelBuild/README.md

 For the &#39;server&#39; config, minimizing the effect of any future or unknown vulnerabilities, especially for kernel network drivers, &#39;BadUSB&#39;/SDIO, etc, is most important.

+Upstream changes to &#39;_kernelConfig&#39; report functions, once compiled in, will affect &#39;statement.sh&#39; files, which can be used to quickly obtain and git diff new reports.
 <!-- # --></pre><!-- scriptedIllustrator_markup_uk4uPhB663kVcygT0q
 '
  '_' '_page'